sigurdsvela/JSlider/README.md

 Use for free, in non-open source projects, and open source project.
 Modifications of JSlider itself must be licesed under LGPL of GPL(Open Source).

+Creation of new effects for JSlider(Documentation below) does *not* count as a modification to JSlider itself, and can therfor be licensed as you wish.

 A slider library that allows for simple creation of slider, and endless customization.

 To get started, go to "releases" and download the latest non-prerelease version, and include it.